Encharted Cook

 Large bits of flour will still be dry.
 Using the heel of your palm, press down and across mixture several times until the mixture comes together.

-• Sift or scatter approximately 2 tablespoons of flour on a parchment covered work surface.
+• Roll and Cut.
+Sift or scatter approximately 2 tablespoons of flour on a parchment-covered work surface.

 Pat or roll the dough to be ¾” high.
 Using a direct up and down action, cut the scones with a 2 ½” heart-shaped cutter.
 Dip the cutter in flour between cuts to aid in cutting.
 Gather scraps, reform dough, and cut again

-• Place the scones 2” apart on a parchment-lined baking sheet.
+• Let Rise, Add Egg Wash, & Sugar.
+Place the scones 2” apart on the prepared baking sheet.

 Set the baking sheet in a warm place and let the scones rise for 30 minutes or until they are almost double in height, approximately 1 ¼" tall.
-While scones are rising pre-heat oven the to 375°F/191°C.
+While the scones are rising preheat the oven to 375°F/191°C.

 Beat together the egg white and 2 tablespoons of cold water until frothy and well combined.
 Brush the tops of the scones with the egg white pastry wash and sprinkle them with sparkling sugar.